Although airlines can’t influence how travel demands will change in the wake of the pandemic, they can pursue ways to emerge stronger than ever.

 This article will take about 4 minutes to read

 The airline industry is in the midst of an unprecedented crisis.
 Having been hit harder and faster by the coronavirus outbreak than most industries, airlines will also have to deal with the implications for much longer.
 Because of international and national travel bans, several have already suspended operations.
 Some are closing up shop forever.
-As more people are being forced to work from home, they are realising that it can work.
-This could reduce the number of business travellers even once the pandemic subsides.
+As more people are being forced to work from home, they are realizing that it can work.
+This could reduce the number of business travelers even once the pandemic subsides.

 Although many things are uncertain, the industry will surely have changed once the world has coped with COVID-19.
 In this article, we consider what the future of aviation might look like and discuss what airlines can do to make it to the other side stronger than before.